SRB measures and Young towers for surface diffeomorphisms: SRB measures and the Viana conjecture: Theorem

-\begin{Remark} The definitions of nice domains and nice sets depend on constants \( \chi, \epsilon, \ell, r \) which, for simplicity, are not reflected in the notation.
-We stress however that any reference to nice domains or nice sets which does not explicitly refer to a choice of constants means that such a choice is implicitly clear from the context.
-The same applies to the constant \( T \) which is always associated to a nice domain and therefore to a nice set (as for example in the following definition in which \( T \) is implicitly given by the choice of a nice set~\( A \)). \end{Remark}
+\begin{Remark} The definitions above depend on constants \( \chi, \epsilon, \ell, r \) which, for simplicity, are not always reflected in the notation; we will sometimes refer to a `nice domain' or a `nice regular set' without naming the constants.
+We stress however that any reference to nice domains or nice regular sets which does not explicitly refer to a choice of constants means that such a choice is implicitly clear from the context.
+The same applies to the constant \( T \) which is always associated to a nice domain and therefore to a nice regular set (as for example in the following definition in which \( T \) is implicitly given by the choice of a nice regular set~\( A \)). \end{Remark}